The top 10 reasons to start a police homeless outreach team (and how)

 With an effective homeless outreach team, your law enforcement agency can deploy strategies to solve chronic homelessness

 Homeless populations present significant challenges to law enforcement, and enforcement action alone will never solve systemic homelessness.
-How can law enforcement can work effectively with public health officials, mental health professionals and homeless advocates to deploy long-term solutions?
+How can law enforcement work effectively with public health officials, mental health professionals and homeless advocates to deploy long-term solutions?

 Homelessness is expensive.
 Each chronically homeless person on the streets of your community consumes up to $30,000 annually in public resources (such as jail stays and emergency room visits).